 - Suggesting multiple wine pairings with one specific dish.
 Similar to the above, but you’ll offer a selection of wines that you believe pair well with your steak tartare.
 Your sangiovese, a Napa merlot, and a Rioja could all be offered with the dish.
 Again, either together for a fixed price or simply recommended their purchase together.

 - Suggesting general pairing guidelines for a specific dish.
 Let’s use steak tartare again.
 Instead of recommending one or multiple specific wines, you provide some guidelines you think will yield enjoyable pairings.
 Saying “pairs well with full-bodied, tannic reds” could be enough.
 Then, ideally, they’ll be able to locate such wines on your easy-to-navigate wine list or any other kind of menu in a restaurant with wine pairing that's been digitized.

 Rules for Great Wine Pairing

 There are some broad strokes of food and wine pairing that most people generally adhere to.
 But they’re not the official writ of the wine overlords.
-They’re casual, common sense observations about how some flavors and aromas interact with other flavors and aromas.
-Maybe those observations suit your preferences.
-Maybe they don’t.
-Either way, they're a great tool in understanding how to sell wine, just make sure you know how to price a menu.
+They’re casual, common-sense observations about how some flavors and aromas interact with other flavors and aromas.
+This is why it's important to know how to clean a wine decanter to be sure you're getting the best texture and flavor from your wine.

 Here are some general rules about how to pair flavor profiles and wine types.
 They help folks create simple, popular food and wine pairing menus.
 Remember, these menus should be evaluated by both the bartenders and the chef and line cooks to make sure they work.
 For more on line cook responsibilities, check out line cook job description.